Click here to download Instructions to Authors as a PDF file | Current version: v15, (9 Sep 2024)

 • Hypothesis and Goals of the study: Clearly state the specific research objective or hypothesis and your primary outcome measure.

-• Sample size estimation: Describe how you performed the sample size estimation, which tests and assumptions were used, and which sample size estimation software was used (if relevant).
+• Sample size estimation: In Methods, describe how you performed the sample size estimation, which tests and assumptions were used, and which sample size estimation software was used (if relevant).

 • Consent to participate: A statement that informed consent was granted by the participants should be present.